yhwu/matchclips2/README.md

 This is an updated version of [matchclips](https://github.com/yhwu/matchclips) to precisely locate the break points of structure variations.
 This update mainly focuses on speed and reproducibility, and is intended for real data large files.
 A 70x coverage whole genome sequencing BAM file should take about 5-8 hours on a single cpu and use about 2-3GB memory.
 It is not really helpful to use more than 4 cores.
 Performance suffers if the computing node is disk IO busy.

+This program is constantly updated as new functions are added, bugs are corrected, and better algorithms are developed.
+If you need some feature, please let me know as that will help my research as well.

 This program works as follows:

 1. use read depths to detect longer CNVs and test them ( to be added later, [rsicnv](https://github.com/yhwu/rsicnv)! );